Incredible-Developer-VN/incredible-dev/Software Engineer Docs/Computer Science/2.Operation System/Questions/Questions.md

     Modern CPUs and compilers can reorder instructions to improve performance.
 For example, they might move a memory write to happen earlier or later than it appears in the code.
 In a multi-threaded context, this reordering can break synchronization logic that relies on a specific order of writes and reads.
 A memory barrier prevents this reordering across the barrier, making the memory effects of one thread visible to others in a predictable order.
 They are crucial for implementing lock-free data structures and even for the correct implementation of locks themselves.

 ---

+### **What is the purpose of a CPU scheduler?**
+To decide which of the ready-to-run processes/threads gets the CPU next.
+It’s crucial for performance, fairness, responsiveness, and resource utilization.

+### **What are the key goals of scheduling in an OS?**
+- CPU Utilization
+- Throughput
+- Turnaround Time
+- Waiting Time
+- Response Time
+- Fairness
+- Predictability

+### **Explain the difference between preemptive and non-preemptive scheduling.**
+- **Preemptive:** OS can forcibly switch out a running process.
+- **Non-preemptive:** Process runs until it yields, blocks, or exits.

+### **What is starvation?
+How can it be avoided?**
+Starvation happens when a process waits indefinitely due to others being continuously scheduled.

+**Avoidance techniques:**
+- Priority aging
+- Fair-share scheduling
+- Time slice adjustments

+### **Name and briefly describe four classic scheduling algorithms.**
+- **FCFS:** First-Come, First-Served
+- **SJF/SRTF:** Shortest Job First / Shortest Remaining Time First
+- **RR:** Round Robin
+- **Priority Scheduling:** Based on assigned priority

+---

+## **Comparative and Analytical Questions**

+### **Compare Round Robin and FCFS in terms of response time and throughput.**
+- **RR** has better response time due to time slicing.
+- **FCFS** may cause long waits (convoy effect).
+- RR introduces more context switching overhead.

+### **Why is SJF considered optimal for average waiting time?**
+Because it always runs the job with the shortest execution time first, reducing the total waiting time for subsequent jobs.

+### **What is a time quantum in Round Robin?
+What happens if it's too short or too long?**
+- Too short → too many context switches (overhead)
+- Too long → behaves like FCFS, poor responsiveness

+### **What causes a deadlock?
+List the Coffman conditions.**
+Deadlock occurs when:
+- Mutual Exclusion
+- Hold and Wait
+- No Preemption
+- Circular Wait

+### **How can you prevent deadlocks in a system?**
+Break any of the Coffman conditions:
+- Request all resources at once
+- Use global ordering
+- Allow preemption
+- Avoid circular wait

+---

+## **Real-Time Scheduling Questions**

+### **What is the difference between hard real-time and soft real-time systems?**
+- **Hard real-time:** Missing a deadline = failure
+- **Soft real-time:** Occasional misses are acceptable

+### **Describe Rate Monotonic Scheduling.**
+- A static priority scheduling algorithm
+- Shorter periods → higher priority
+- Proven to be optimal among fixed-priority schemes under specific conditions

+### **What is the Banker's Algorithm?**
+A deadlock-avoidance algorithm that grants resource requests only if the system stays in a safe state.

+### **What is priority inversion?
+How can it be resolved?**
+Occurs when a low-priority thread holds a resource needed by a higher-priority thread.

+**Solution:**
+Use **priority inheritance** to temporarily boost the lower thread’s priority.

+### **What is a safe state in the context of deadlock avoidance?**
+A system is in a **safe state** if there exists some execution order where all processes can complete without deadlock.

+---

+## **Scenario-Based / Coding-Style Questions**

+### **Given processes with arrival and burst times, simulate FCFS/SJF/RR and calculate waiting/turnaround times.**
+> These types of questions require:
+- Drawing Gantt chart
+- Calculating each metric
+- Comparing outcomes for different algorithms

+### **How would you implement a fair scheduler in code?**
+**Answer (conceptual):**
+- Maintain virtual runtime for each thread
+- Pick the one with least virtual time (CFS in Linux)
+- Or assign weights and proportionally divide CPU time